lmarzen/blog/content/blog/spin-reducing-state-space.md

 As part of a class project, I developed a model that keeps track of the state and tag of cache lines.

 I initially represented both the state and tag using separate bytes.
-I thought that I might be able to reduce memory requirements if I used the lower bits for the tag and using the upper bits for the state.
-Bitwise operations were used to extract and update the data.
+Then I had the idea to try and I reduce memory requirements by using the lower bits for the tag and using the upper bits for the state.
+Bitwise operations could be used to extract and update the data.

 This had absolutely no impact.
 There must be some underlying compression that makes this optimization for us.
 I tested this with and without the compression flags discussed earlier, and the results were the same.

+Don't waste your time trying to squeeze the most out of each available bit using bitwise operators; Spin will compress everything and do this for you.

 ## Maximum Search Depth